-Successful Youth services respondents to this RFP will deliver the solicited Youth services to WIOA eligible connected and/or disconnected opportunity youth, ages 14-24, as defined by the WIOA Section 129(a)(1)(B) and Section 129(a)(1)(C).
+Successful Youth services respondents to this RFP will deliver the solicited Youth services to WIOA eligible connected and/or disconnected opportunity youth, ages 14-24, as defined by the

+WIOA Section 129(a)(1)(B) and Section 129(a)(1)(C).

-As of the RFP's release date, the SFWIB has not been notified of the allocation for local WIOA Youth funds for Program Year (PY) 2020-2021.
-Since it is unlikely there will be an increase in youth funding, this solicitation will be a highly competitive procurement process for a limited amount of funding.
+As of the RFP's release date, the SFWIB has not been notified of the allocation for local WIOA Youth funds for PY' 2022-2023.
 The type(s) and quality of proposals submitted will determine the amount of funds to be awarded as solely determined by the SFWIB.

-Respondents may devise their proposed budgets on the current program year figures below, which represent possible youth services for PY 2020-2021 amounts.
+Respondents may devise their proposed budgets on the current program year figures below, which represent possible youth services for PY' 2021-2022 amounts.
 These figures are solely for the purpose of offering guidance and are subject to change based upon the actual allocation(s).

-Current funding available for the 2019-2020 program year performance is:
+Current funding available for the 2021-2022 program year performance is:

-Funding Stream Amount Workforce Innovation and Opportunity Act \$7,000,000.00
+Funding Stream Amount Workforce Innovation and Opportunity Act \$5,357,434